How to Put Core Values into Practice: 10 Effective Strategies

 Terryberry's social recognition platform

 Rewarding and recognizing value-aligned behaviors reinforces their importance and motivates employees.
 Real-time recognition of employees who exemplify core values demonstrates their significance and encourages others.
 This immediate recognition is more impactful than delayed appreciation and enhances its perceived authenticity.
+Recognizing value-aligned behaviors leads to more engaged employees, who are more likely to contribute positively to the organization.

 Recognition programs reinforce core values and motivate employees to embody them.
 A recognition culture strengthens employee engagement and loyalty, improving retention of top talent and encouraging higher performance levels.
 Celebrating major achievements and smaller successes enhances employee morale and engagement.